questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 The 2nd part is more interesting.
 It uses Apache Flink for data filtering, transformations and ingestion to QuestDB.
 The [sample program combines](src/main/java/org/questdb/flink/KafkaToQuestDB.java) Table API and SQL to interact with Flink.
 The program has 3 parts:
 1. Define Kafka table
 2. Define QuestDB table
-3. Transformation pipeline to move data from Kafka to Quest
+3. Data pipeline to move data from Kafka to Quest

-Table definitions are rather trivial (TODO: Why watermarks don't work?) so let's focus on the transformation pipeline as it's doing a bit more than just moving data from Kafka to Quest.
+Table definitions are rather trivial (TODO: Why watermarks don't work?) this we focus on the data pipeline as it's doing a bit more than just moving data from Kafka to Quest.
 But before diving into the code let's look at JSON data we receive from the exchange.

 This is how a simple order update looks like:
 ```json